apollo994/iLABEL/README.md

-### In the backhand...
+### In the backhand
 When the user defines the list of images a database have to be created.
-When the user defines the labels, they should be added as new column in the db.
 When the user inputs his values, they should be added to the images on the db.

 ## To keep in mind (not mandatory at the beginning)